Oil-paper umbrella: In Japanese culture

 Different colors have different connotations and symbolism; in traditional weddings, brides are usually covered under a red oil-paper umbrella.

 In tea a red parasol called nodatekasa (野点傘) is used for outdoor occasions (nodate).

 In Korea

 Korea also traditionally used oil-paper umbrellas.
+Oil-paper umbrellas are mainly called Jiusan in Korea.
 Korean oil-paper umbrellas are characterized by the use of Korean paper in a variety of colours.